jaimergp/easymecp/README.md

 ## Why?!

 The original MECP code requires a rather intricate setup process.
 For example, the user is expected to manually modify the code and recompile the Fortran binaries for each calculation.
-My opinion is that it should be easier and that's why I automated the manual steps in a script called `mecpsh`.
+My opinion is that it should be easier and that's why I automated the manual steps in a script called `mecpy`.

-During the development of MECPsh (the Python wrapper around MECP), I found about MECPro (a Python-only fork), which I have included here for completeness, in a pip-installable form.
+During the development of MECPy (the Python wrapper around MECP), I found about MECPro (a Python-only fork), which I have included here for completeness, in a pip-installable form.
 The authors claimed reproducibility of the calculations, but I could not locate further evidence, so I also included some unit-tests extracted from ([sobMECP](http://sobereva.com/286)) [WIP].

 ## Usage

-The `mecpy` package includes a self-contained, pure-Python module called `mecpsh` that can be called directly with `python mecpsh.py`.
-If the package is installed with `pip`, the executable `mecpsh` will also be available.
+The `mecpy` package includes a self-contained, pure-Python module called `mecpy` that can be called directly with `python mecpy.py`.
+If the package is installed with `pip`, the executable `mecpy` will also be available.
 Either way, the `-h` flag will show the usage:

 ```
 # Direct execution
-python mecpsh.py -h
+python mecpy.py -h
 # Only available if installed with pip
-mecpsh -h
+mecpy -h
 ```

-All the configuration keys have default values, so, if all the requested files are named like that, all you have to do is run `python mecpsh.py` in the corresponding directory.
+All the configuration keys have default values, so, if all the requested files are named like that, all you have to do is run `python mecpy.py` in the corresponding directory.
 If custom values are preferred, you can specify them with the appropriate flags OR through a configuration file.

 ```
-python mecpsh.py --geom initial_geometry --FC ifort
+python mecpy.py --geom initial_geometry --FC ifort
 ```